 Interpreting Individual Peaks – part 1 If you have ever looked at a mass-spectrometer output file, you may have wondered how it is possible to make sense of all of these peaks.
 I mean, there really is a lot of them!
 Here, we will talk a bit about the basic rules which govern the behaviour […]

 Hi everyone, and welcome to a glorious New Year!
 2017 was fun, wasn’t it?
 I for one so much look forward to 2018 being slightly more normal.
 Oh what the hell, who am I kidding, I’ll get some popcorn already.
 Today, we will be talking about MS2 spectra, that is, the spectra resulting from the […]

 In previous instalments, we looked at what happens to the poor peptides we send to their doom down the rabbit hole and into the strange wonderland that is the inside of a mass spectrometer.
 Now, it’s all fine and good to fragment peptides into tiny little pieces, I for one am all for it.
 I […]

 This week Francesco Rao attended a progress meeting for the ADAPTED project.
 For this meet up the city of choice was Edinburgh, some might argue the most beautiful city in the world!
 After a successful launch year, this was the first consortium meeting in 2018.
-With someone in the developing Dementia every 3 seconds, the importance […]
+With someone in the world developing Dementia every 3 seconds, the […]